Coffee isn’t just a drink anymore. It’s a lifestyle, a hobby, and practically a religion.

 Bourbon is another low production branch of Arabica coffee.
 Between that and the fact that it is susceptible to the major diseases, it makes bourbon coffee a special rarity.

-It also has a fascinating history.
-It was first introduced to the world by French missionaries in the Bourban Island in the 1700s.
-It remained there, a secret delicacy, for a century before spreading to the rest of the world.
+It also has a fascinating history, as French missionaries first introduced it to the world on Bourbon Island in the 1700s.
+For a century, it remained a secret delicacy before spreading to the rest of the world.

 Five Must-Try Types of Arabica Coffee